code-with-amitk/Code-examples/Operating_Systems/Linux/Kernel/Interrupts/Types_of_Interrupts/README.md

   - *b.
 Non Vectored?* The interrupts which does not have fixed address location for ISR to be executed at occurence

 - **3. Maskable & Non Maskable Interrupts**
   - *a.
-Maskable?* Interrupts which can be ignored by CPU.
+Maskable?* Interrupt handling can be delayed by CPU for some time.
+Eg: H/W device generating a interrupt.
   - *b.
-Non Maskable?* Interrupts which cannot be ignored by CPU.
+Non Maskable(NMI)?* Interrupts which cannot be ignored by CPU and need to be processed immediately.
+Eg: Hardware error.

 - **4. Precise & Imprecise Interrupts**
   - *a.
 Precise?* This interrupt that leaves the machine in a well-defined state.
 4 properties of precise interrupts: